Vasily Smyslov: War years

 In his first Soviet final, the 1940 USSR Chess Championship (Moscow, URS-ch12), he performed exceptionally well for 3rd place with 13/19, finishing ahead of the reigning champion Mikhail Botvinnik.
-This tournament was the strongest Soviet final up to that time, as it included several players, such as Paul Keres and Vladas Mikėnas, from countries annexed by the USSR, as part of the Nazi–Soviet Pact of 1939.
+This tournament was the strongest Soviet final up to that time, as it included several players, such as Paul Keres and Vladas Mikėnas, from countries annexed by the USSR following the Nazi–Soviet Pact of 1939.

 The Soviet Federation held a further tournament of the top six from the 1940 event, and this was called the 1941 Absolute Championship of the USSR, one of the strongest tournaments ever organized.
 The format saw each player meet his opponents four times.
 The players were Botvinnik, Keres, Smyslov, Isaac Boleslavsky, Igor Bondarevsky, and Andor Lilienthal.
 Smyslov scored 10/20 for third place, behind Botvinnik and Keres.
 This proved that Smyslov was of genuine world-class Grandmaster strength at age 20, a very rare achievement at that time.

 World War II forced a halt to most international chess, but several tournaments involving Soviet players only were still organized.
 Smyslov was exempted from military service due to being severely nearsighted, and he won the 1942 Moscow Championship outright with a powerful 12/15.
 At Kuibyshev 1942, he placed second with 8/11.
 In a strong field at Sverdlovsk 1943, Smyslov tied for 3rd–4th places with 8/14.
 In the 1943–44 Moscow Championship, Smyslov tied for 3rd–4th with 11½/16.
 He finished second in the 1944 USSR Championship at Moscow (URS-ch13) with 10½/16.
 He emerged as champion from the 1944–45 Moscow Championship with 13/16.
 By this juncture, Smyslov had advanced into the group of the top three Soviet players, along with Botvinnik and Keres, who were playing in Nazi-occupied Europe during the war.